MicrosoftDocs/azure-media-services/media-services/latest/tracks-edit-track-portal-how-to.md

 You can either upload a file with a different file name or you can overwrite the existing file.

 1. Select **Upload**.
 The upload screen will appear.
 1. Select **file icon** to select the file you want to upload.
-If the file already exists in the asset, you will get a warning message.
+If the file already exists in the asset, you'll get a warning message.
 1. If you want to overwrite the file, select the **Overwrite** checkbox.
 1. Select **Upload**.
 The file will begin uploading.